Expensify/App/docs/articles/new-expensify/account-settings/Profile.md

 ---
 # Overview
 Your Profile in Expensify allows you to:
-- set your public profile pic
+- Set your public profile photo
-- set a display name
+- Set a display name
-- manage your contact methods
+- Manage your contact methods
+- Communicate your current status
-- set your pronouns
+- Set your pronouns
-- set your timezone
+- Configure your timezone
-- store your personal details (for travel and payment purposes)
+- Store your personal details (for travel and payment purposes)

-# How to set your profile pic
+# How to set your public profile photo

-To set or update your profile pic:
+To set or update your profile photo:
 1. Go to **Settings > Profile**
-2. Tap on the default or your existing profile pic,
+2. Tap on the default or your existing profile photo,
-3. You can either either upload (to set a new profile pic), remove or view your profile pic
+3. You can either either upload (to set a new profile photo), remove or view your profile photo

-Your profile pic is visible to all Expensify users.
+Your profile photo is visible to all Expensify users.

 # How to set a display name